vishalyadav250/Matlab1/README.md

+   Download this repository as .ZIP file , extract it over somewhere . copy extracted folder in  your thumbdrive and now follow the steps given below  : ---

-# at first run 'MATLABR2013.bat' file (recommended), it will copy the matlab.bat file into the system startup folder
+# at first run 'Setup' file (recommended), it will copy the matlab.bat file into the system startup folder
 # which you can cross verify by typing
 # 'run' in the windows start menu
 # in run type 'shell:startup'